BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

     - Tackle
     - Bounce

-This cruel thief has a Z-move and some Pokemon with Desert Field synergy, but they shouldn't be too tough to take out.
+This cruel thief has a Z-move and some Pokémon with Desert Field synergy, but they shouldn't be too tough to take out.
 Just be careful of the sixth, who can easily sweep your team if you aren't careful.

 By defeating him we can finally get our hands on our legendary weapon: **Magikarp**.
-I jest, but Gyarados is one of the strongest Pokemon in the game, so it is indeed worth it.
+I jest, but Gyarados is one of the strongest Pokémon in the game, so it is indeed worth it.

 Make your way out of the Train Town via the train car at the bottom.
 In the next area you can get a hidden *X Sp.
 Atk* and *X Speed*.
 You'll notice an entrance to a train car in the top right corner, which is where we'll go to continue the story.
 For now there are a couple goodies in the scrapyard that we couldn't access before, so I'll get those first.